How Employers Notify Applicants About Interviews

 You should also be notified about the format of the interview.
 For example, the company should let you know if you are meeting with a group of individuals rather than a single interviewer.

-Here's a list of the main ways employers invite job applicants to interview, with samples of the messages and letters you will receive:
+Here's a list of the main ways employers invite job applicants to interview:

 - General interview invitation